Debugging Bootcamp : Debugging software by first principles

 What you'll learn

-- Methods to isolate root cause without rushing to attaching debuggers
+- Methods to isolate root cause without rushing to attaching debuggers.
+Building observable systems and dealing with legacy code with minimal intrusion.

 - Factors to consider while dealing with systems with components owned by different teams